vlunpun/anime_rec_project/README.md

 - Description: Main function to execute the steps of the project.
 - Workflow:
     - Calls functions 5, 3, 4, 6 (successively)

+### anime_rec_webpage
+This folder has everything you need to create a webpage for this anime reccomendation system.
+Users can input their favorite anime title and receive recommendations displayed on a web page.